cakephp/docs/en/appendices/3-6-migration-guide.rst

 * ``Validation::compareFields()`` was added as a more flexible version of ``Validation::compareWith()``.
-* ``Validator::notSameAs()`` was added to make it easier to check if a field is not the same as another field.
+* ``Validator::notSameAs()`` was added to make it easier to check if a field is hot the same as another field.